 It’s getting harder and harder for me to haul all my “stuff” to the different locations, so pictures are working great for presentations.
 Today, it’s all about first aid kits and the many ways you can put one together.
 First aid kits can be fairly simple, but you can also make them very large when it comes to their contents.
 You know best what your family may need, but this post outlines some basic ideas as we brainstorm together.
 I highly recommend getting a tourniquet, if you take some time to learn how to use it.
 Tourniquet

 Please look around your house and gather your first aid items to see what inventory you have so you can then evaluate what you need to replace, discard, or purchase.
 If you have a first aid kit already, that’s awesome!

-If you’re like me, sometimes you need to discard expired over the counter bottles or boxes.
-Here’s the deal, you do not need to purchase an expensive first aid kit, just start with a little and add the things you need as your budget allows.
+If you’re like me, sometimes you need to discard expired over-the-counter bottles or boxes.
+Here’s the deal, you don’t need to purchase an expensive first aid kit, just start with a little and add the things you need as your budget allows.